How Do You Become a Principal? Here's the Proven Path from Teacher to Principal

 If you've been teaching for a few years and think you might be ready to take your career to the next level, you'll need to pursue a master's degree in an educational leadership field.
 There are plenty of in-person programs as well as online programs that will allow you to obtain an advanced degree in educational administration.

-MS in Leadership in Pre-K to 12 Education
+MS in Education with a Concentration in Leadership in Pre-K to 12 Education

-Pepperdine University offers a number of graduate degrees, including a Master of Science in Leadership in Pre-K to 12 Education that can help you prepare for a career as a school principal.
+Pepperdine University offers a number of graduate degrees, including a Master of Science in Education with a concentration in Leadership in Pre-K to 12 Education that can help you prepare for a career as a school principal.
 This degree program is designed for those who wish to advance their skills and careers in Pre K-12 education.
 The academic program focuses on developing the skills and knowledge needed to be an effective leader in a pre-K to 12 educational setting.

-Pepperdine's graduate program has both online and in-person options, offering flexibility for those with busy schedules.
-Over the course of 20 months, you'll complete 32 credit hours in a cohort-based model.
+Pepperdine's MS in Education is offered online, offering flexibility for those with busy schedules.
+Over the course of 15 months, you'll earn your graduate degree.
 This program is one of Pepperdine University's progressive degree programs, which allows you to earn credit toward a doctoral degree.

 4. Find the role that's right for you.